-Obtained reversal of a trial court order that HB 487 invalidated all contracts between machine owners and store owners prior to April 2013.
+- Our firm obtained reversal of a trial court order that HB 487 invalidated all contracts between machine owners and store owners prior to April 2013.
 All Star, Inc. et al., v.
-Georgia Atlanta Amusement, 332 Ga.
+Georgia Atlanta Amusement, LLC,332 Ga.
 App.
 1 (2015).
 The Supreme Court of Georgia’s unanimous denial of certiorari reinforced the appellate court’s ruling.

-Filed an Amicus Brief on behalf of the Georgia Amusement and Music Operators’ Association to challenge a local ordinance that interfered with the placement of bona fide coin operated amusement machines.
+- Our firm filed an Amicus Brief on behalf of the Georgia Amusement and Music Operators’ Association to challenge a local ordinance that interfered with the placement of bona fide coin operated amusement machines.
 After also partially arguing the case, the Supreme Court of Georgia unanimously the Association’s position, reversed the trial court, and struck the local ordinance as preempted by State law.
 Gebrekidan v.
-City of Clarkston, Supreme Court of Georgia, March 21, 2016 --- S.E.2d ---- 2016 WL 1085243.
+City of Clarkston, Supreme Court of Georgia, March 21, 2016 — S.E.2d —- 2016 WL 1085243.